Fall is the perfect time for an adventure in New England. Last year I made a trip to Portland, Maine and this year I decided to visit Stowe, Vermont.

 Stowe, VT | Breweries

-Idletyme Brewing: Idletyme was the first brewery that we went to on Saturday and we also enjoyed lunch there too.
+Idletyme Brewing: Idletyme was the first brewery that I went to on Saturday and also enjoyed lunch there too.
 I was expecting more of a brewery atmosphere but the space is broken up into a restaurant and brew pub.
-We shared apps and each ordered the Brewski flight, six samples on you guessed it – a small wooden ski.
+I had apps and a Brewski flight, six samples on you guessed it – a small wooden ski.

 Stowe Cider: I was so excited to visit Stowe Cider and it did not disappoint.
 The tasting room is set up right in the their production facility with all of the equipment and TONS of cider all around you.
 I really enjoyed ordering their flights and even went home with a growler of cider because it tasted just like apple juice.